Green flags to look for in an accountant

 - For an accounting agency, ask for (and speak to!) references of current clients.

 Stay positive in your search for an accountant and look for green flags.
 These positive traits will increase your confidence in your accountant selection.

 Our clients have cited some of the green flags above as the reason they first contacted us.
 And while I might be biased, the team here at Numberwise is pretty rad!
-If you’re interested in including us in your list of potential accountants, check out our ‘get started’ page to start the conversation.
+If you’re interested in including us in your list of potential accountants, check out our ‘start here’ page to start the conversation.

 *In the book The Happiness Advantage, Shawn Achor references many scientific studies demonstrating that a positive focus improves your performance, increases your productivity, and even extends your life.
 Achor also shares a list of tips for actually being more positive (aka happy!).